 A scene featured in this movie's theatrical trailer but was cut from the final film shows Cleo McDowell, Akeem, and Semmi walking into Cleo's office where he asks them if either of them have had any fast food work experience, to which Semmi quizzically responds "Certainly not!".
 Akeem then proceeds to lightly nudge Semmi and then responds to Cleo telling him that this is their first job in the United States.

 LOGO GIMMICK: After the stars circle around the Paramount mountain and "Paramount" and "A Gulf+Western Company" appear, the sky becomes sunnier (pink to yellow) and the camera zooms in over the mountain summit.
 We then see a valley/terrain and the opening credits begin.

 When Prince Akeem (Eddie Murphy) goes to sit with the King and Queen at the breakfast table, the King is surprised to find out that Akeem had grown a mustache.
 In Beverly Hills Cop (1984), when Axel (also played by Murphy) visits Jenny Summers at the art gallery where she works, she is just as surprised to find out that he grew a mustache.

-When Patricia tells Daryl he needs to take off his wet clothes after he tells her that Lisa dumped him, he looks directly into the camera.
-Also, at the Mcdowels' house and Leo's daughter says "Why does she always get the good ones?", the dog does the same thing.
+John Landis: [look to camera] When Patrice tells Daryl he needs to take off his wet clothes after he tells her that Lisa dumped him, he looks directly into the camera.
+Also, at the Mcdowells house when Cleo's daughter Patrice says "Why does she always get the good ones?", the dog does the same thing.